Thesis Regulations - for Medical or Dental Doctoral Researchers only

 - Announcement of defence: at least 7 days prior to defence taking place.

 Please send the date, time and exact address of the room to Ms. Mewis at least two weeks in advance.

 Final arrangements for your defence should only be made once your thesis has entered the display phase.
 The details of your defence can only be confirmed once your thesis has been accepted at the end of the electronic display.

 Right after your successful defence you will get your first certificate/Zeugnis.
 This is not the final doctoral certificate and it does NOT grant you the right to carry the title "Dr. med." or "Dr. med. dent."

-Where possible, please upload the electronic version of your thesis to OPUS once your defence is over and before you go to the library.
+Where possible, please upload the electronic version of your thesis to OPUS once your defence is over and before you go to the library in person.
 You can do this from home and do not need to be logged into the university network to do this.
 Please click on the 'publish' tab and follow the instructions on the screen.
 Please note that this process DOES NOT publish your thesis - the thesis is only published once all necessary copies have been received at the library.

 For doctoral theses which contain unpublished data or pending patent applications:

 If this applies to your thesis, it is very important that you additionally submit an application for temporary non-publication of a dissertation.
 Please submit this completed form with the five hard copies of your thesis to the library.

-Important: The Doctoral Procedures Office needs the library signature to be able to hand out your doctoral certificate.
+Important: We need the library signature to be able to hand out your doctoral certificate.